-Use this feature to select the type of device that the system will boot from.
+Use this feature to select the type of device that the system is going to boot from.
 The options are Legacy, UEFI, and Dual.

 Legacy to EFI Support

 Select Enabled to boot EFI OS support after Legacy boot order has failed.
 The options are Disabled and Enabled.